cjmalloy/jasper/README.md

 Run a dev server with `docker compose up`.
 Run a supporting dev database and cache with `docker compose up db redis -d`.

-### Development application

-Run `npm start` to compile and start electron.
-Editing `app.ts` will require restarting, but you can edit any of the html views, `loading.html`, `logs.html`, `settings.html` and reload the electron window.

 ### Build

 Run `docker build -t jasper .` to build the project.